-The report sets out the latest Housing Revenue Account (HRA) outturn estimate for 2018/19, the detailed budget for 2019/20 and strategic estimates for the four years 2020/21 through to 2023/24.
+The report sets out the Housing Revenue Account (HRA) detailed budget for 2019/20 and strategic estimates for the four years 2020/21 through to 2023/24 and the latest outturn estimate for 2018/19.
 The report also sets out the recommended dwelling and non-dwelling rents and service charge increases to be applied from April 2019.